About the competition

 The judging panel has been carefully selected from professionals and practitioners of different ages and genders.
 All have been chosen for their knowledge and experience in business and entrepreneurship.

-The judging process for the flare competition is challenging but fair.
+The judging process for the Flare Ignite competition is challenging but fair.

 Judging will be based on the level of innovation and feasibility of your idea, as well as the detail, research and innovation displayed in the business canvas.